randomcontrol/mkdocs/metacode/docs/Nodes/Programming Nodes/Float/pro_vector_split.md

 #### Value weight
 `Python: "pro_weight"`

-The final value output by the node is, actually: value*weight+bias.
+The final value output by the node is computed as: value*weight+bias.

 #### Value bias
 `Python: "pro_bias"`

-The final value output by the node is, actually: value*weight+bias.
+The final value output by the node is computed as: value*weight+bias.